Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: numerical setup

 \subsection{Population Models}

 Ignoring the spin of the CO, an EMRI is generally characterized by its seven intrinsic parameters: the MBH mass, the CO mass, the MBH spin, the orbital eccentricity, the orbital inclination angle, and the two phase angles describing the pericenter precession and the Lense-Thirring precession, and its seven extrinsic parameters: redshift, plunge time, two spin orientation angles, two sky oriention angles and the initial orbital phase.
 We refer to the set of these parameters as $\vec\theta$.
-The population models $p(\vec{\theta}|\vec\lambda)$, which describe the distribution of EMRI parameters, are determined by the astrophysical processes that form EMRIs.
+The population model, $p(\vec{\theta}|\vec\lambda)$, describes the distribution of EMRI parameters.
+Nonparametric models to fit the complex structures of EMRI population distributions, which are inherent in astrophysical formation processes, will likely face computationally costly and larger uncertainties in future analyses.
+A more practical approach, due to its simplicity, is to parametrize the rate density using basic functions and to infer their parameters.
+As an initial attempt, we try to fit a parameterized model that captures the simple large-scale features of EMRI distributions.
+More deep exploration could be considered for future work.

 Composed of MBHs and COs, EMRI population can be sampled from the product of MBH mass function and the accretion rate of MBHs with respect to COs.
 However, EMRI formation should satisfy certain necessary conditions.
 For example, MBHs should be located in galaxies where they are surrounded by a cusp of stars and COs, which thus serve as nurseries for EMRI formation.
 Moreover, correction factors should be considered to ensure that the MBHs do not overgrow their present masses by capturing too many EMRIs and plunges.
 The hyper-parameters $\vec\lambda$ accounting for these sophisticated realistic corrections have not yet been accurately obtained.
-However, for the purpose of this work, we could explore a parametrization method to capture the features of the EMRI event catalog, and provide the numerical values $\vec\lambda$ to describe these features.
-Details are listed as below
+Here, we explore the parametrization method to capture the features of the EMRI event catalog, and provide the numerical values $\vec\lambda$ to describe these features.
+To test the correlation between population parameters in the simulated EMRI event catalog, we computed the Spearman rank correlation coefficient $\rho$ \cite{Heinzel:2024hva}.
+The results indicate that $\rho=-0.013$ between redshifts and MBH masses and remain small for other parameters, suggesting that a non-correlation assumption could be reasonable.
+Basing on these finding, we explored the MBH mass distribution, the redshift distribion and the spin distribution, details are listed as below

 \begin{itemize} \item MBH Mass Distribution